The Yoga Ed. Curriculum

 That’s where our curriculum comes in.
-Our proprietary, evidence-based manuals are the foundation of all of our programs.
-They meet National P.E. and Health Standards while also being uniquely designed to address core needs of educators and their students.
+Our evidence-based curriculum is the foundation of all of our programs.
+The curriculum meets National P.E. and Health Standards while also being uniquely designed to address core needs of educators and their students.
 Whether you teach to children (Ages 3-12 / Grades Pre-K – 5) or adolescents (Ages 13-18 / Grades 6 – 12), the comprehensive, 350-page curricula will prepare you from the inside-out, diving deep into the philosophy and practice of further cultivating your own personal development before expanding to the development of your students and to teaching methodologies.

 Our curriculum is designed to empower you with the confidence to create and teach 20-60 minute long yoga classes to children or teens that meet standards while improving student health and happiness.
-The curriculum is divided into two sections: the Teacher’s Guide (Yoga for You), and the Children’s or Adolescent’s Guide (Yoga for Your Students).
+The curriculum is divided into two parts: Yoga for You and Yoga for Your Students.

 Yoga for You

 Gain the knowledge necessary to teach to youth by understanding yoga-based behavior management techniques, anatomy and physiology, and brain based learning to inform your teaching, even before you walk into the classroom.
 Topics include:

 - Yoga Ed.
 Teaching Philosophy and Personal Practice

 - Classroom Management

 - The Brain : Mental and Cognitive Development

 - Developmental Milestones

 Learn over 240 yoga-based activities, including breathing exercises, yoga poses, games, and relaxation techniques and how to modify each activity for the age you are teaching.
 Topics include: